Fred Kirsch, Director

 Hank STOWERS, field manager

 Mr. Stowers (aka Karate Kid, aka Woodpecker, aka Fearless Leader) is a student at Colorado State University majoring in Cultural Anthropology and Linguistics.
 He began organizing with the Community for Sustainable Energy in the summer of 2017, after meeting Fred while protecting a climate change rally from a well timed April blizzard.
 What he loves about CforSE is the abundance of shared experiences with the Fort Collins community whom are very passionate about sustainable energy progress.

-Patrick Hall, Grassroots Organizer
+Clare Myers, Grassroots Organizer

 Sean simpson, grassroots organizer

 My name is Sean Simpson.
 I recently graduated from CSU with a degree in Environmental/Ecological Engineering.
 Working with CFORSE is giving me a practical avenue to further explore some of the issues that really spoke to my heart during my degree program while also providing a platform to spread this knowledge and my own personal passion.
 One of my long-term goals is to aid transitioning the modern animal agriculture industry to a model that is not only more environmentally friendly, but also honors the animal which gives up its life for our own survival and enjoyment.
 It’s a goal which would take large-scale industrial changes as well as wide-spread social changes and a goal which could be greatly aided by efforts similar to those of CFORSE.
 When I’m not working to educate the masses, you may find me off in the forest singing in languages of meaningless sound or making up my own form of Qi-Gong – everything was invented by a normal person at some point in time, might as well make up some fun things of my own!